erikbeerepoot/terminal-config/README.md

 # terminal-config
-Repo to store my terminal settings in
+Repo to store my terminal settings in.